 Each Municipality must include in its integrated development plan contemplated in Chapter 5 of the Municipal Systems Act, an integrated waste management plan that is consistent with the relevant provincial integrated waste management plan.

-The annual performance report which must be prepared in terms of section 46 of the Municipal Systems Act must contain information on the implementation of the municipal integrated waste management plan.
-While the Municipality is not currently undertaking formal annual reporting on performance relative to the IWMP, this will be undertaken in 2016.
+The annual performance report, which must be prepared in terms of section 46 of the Municipal Systems Act, must contain information on the implementation of the municipal integrated waste management plan.

 Municipalities must also in terms of the Act: